onPoster/postum/json-schema/README.md

 ## TODO
 - [ ] tests should check valid and invalid examples of all schema against the validation function
+- [ ] restrict adding and removing admins to a new "owner" roll?
 - [ ] upload schema to decentralized storage somewhere? or maybe even onto ethereum somewhere?

 ## Possible future direction